MedianSquaredScaledError#

 Whether to take the square root of the metric

-Defines how to aggregate metric for hierarchical data (with levels).
+How to aggregate the metric for hierarchical data (with levels).

 References